BestTimesToVisit.com Logo

 food

 Don't leave Porto without trying a Francesinha, but be warned – it's a beast!
-This iconic sandwich is layered with meats, covered in cheese, and drowned in a rich beer sauce.
-Share one with a friend or be prepared for a serious food coma.
+This iconic sandwich is layered with meats, covered in melted cheese, and drenched in a rich, beer-based sauce.
+Share one with a friend, or tackle it solo at a local 'tasca' for an authentic (and very filling) experience.

 transport